Azure Miles Records ~ The Music of Michael Robinson

 by Michael Robinson

-(collectively named Meruvina) to create performances of my compositions.
+PricelesMusical Gems details the software and hardware collectively named Meruvina to create performances of my compositions.

 In 1995, I began using Indian ragas as a basis for composition.
 I program a computer and sound module to perform my fully notated scores in real time, voicing each work with sound samples of acoustic instruments from India, Africa, the Near East, the Far East, Indonesia, Latin America, and Europe.
 I use Indian tunings, with some exceptions.